eamoe/microservices/README.md

 DDD is complex and it is a team sport.
 Because of that, it is very difficult to practice.

 However, there's a shortcut invented by Alberto Brandolini.
 It is a fun, lightweight, and inexpensive process alled Event Storming, which heavily based and inspired by the concept of DDD but an help us find bounded contexts in a manner of hours instead of weeks or months.

+Bounded contexts are a good starting point for rightsizing microservices.
+We have to be cautious, however, to not assume that microservice boundaries are synonymous with the bounded contexts from DDD or Event Storming.
+They are not.
+As a matter of fact, microservice boundaries cannot be assumed to be constant over time.
+They evolve over time and tend to follow an increasing granularity of microservices as the organizations and applications they are part of mature.

+To achieve a reasonable sizing of microservices, we should:

+* Start with just a few microservices, possibly using bounded contexts.
+* Keep splitting as the application and services grow, being guided by the needs of coordination avoidance.
+* Be on the right trajectory for decreasing coordination.
+This is vastly more important than the current state of how “perfectly” you get service sizing.